Personalize your TUmail Exchange account to meet your preferences.

 To get started, please see the resources below:

-Below are a few tips to consider when using the Outlook Web App that you access through the TUmail website or TUportal:
+Below are a few tips to consider when using Outlook on the Web that you access through the TUmail website or TUportal.
+For more information, see Change how email is displayed in Outlook on the Web.

 Conversation View is turned on by default.
-If you are having trouble finding your messages, turn Conversation View off by clicking Conversations by Date near the top of the screen.
-Then under Conversations, click off.
+If you are having trouble finding your messages, turn Conversation View off by clicking the Settings icon at the top of the page.
+Then scroll down and under Conversation view, select Off.

 You can create a mail message in a new window by clicking the open in new window icon on the upper right portion of the compose message screen.